comphy-lab/IceHydrodynamics/README.md

 ## Acknowledgements

-Thanks to the Basilisk community and its developers for providing the computational tools used in this work.
+Thanks to Stéphane Popinet and the Basilisk community and its developers for providing the computational tools used in this work.